elizabethhillman/taskManager/README.md

         tasks that are not assigned to them.

     12. Reminder for Task
-        - To ensure this works,
+        - To ensure this works, we have set the reminder on the task in "taskboard".
+Also, we set the timer for reminder to send mail to user on the time and date that had been set.
+After, we set reminder it will redirect to "taskboard" when it done with set the reminder.

     13. Plan for Specific Day
         - To ensure this works, after navigating to the calendar, we added events for specific days and